 All focus group participants also expressed a desire to enrol in other ITC training activities in the future (and at least one of them already has arrangements in place for taking their next course), which is an indication of a highly perceived quality and usefulness of the training activities and is consistent with the quantitative findings of the survey.
 However, most of the focus group participants also signalled that access to new training activities will most likely be complicated for them.
-Although free online courses were mentioned as a good practice by all of the focus group participants - and most of them had already benefited from these - the rest of the ITC offer is considered to be relatively expensive and presenting a barrier, especially difficult for workers and workers' organizations to secure funding, while it is expected that they participate on an equal footing with employers' and governmental representatives.
+Although free online courses were mentioned as a good practice by all of the focus group participants - and most of them had already benefited from these - the rest of the ITC offer is considered to be relatively expensive and presenting a barrier, especially for participants from low-income countries.
+One focus group participant emphasised that it is especially difficult for workers and workers' organizations to secure funding, while it is expected that they participate on an equal footing with employers' and governmental representatives.
 Another interviewee suggested that there should be different fee rates for participants from different backgrounds and organizations, in order to be more inclusive and foster stronger participation from LDCs and specific under-represented fields.